peterhinch/micropython-msgpack/README.md

  packed data and returns a new instance of the unpacked data type.

-Typically this packing and unpacking is done using the `struct` module, but in the some simple cases it may be done by `umsgpack` itself.
+Typically this packing and unpacking is done using the `struct` module, but in some simple cases it may be done by `umsgpack` itself.
 For example `mpk_set.py`:
 ```py
 @umsgpack.ext_serializable(0x51, set)